joelabair/Bracket-Templates/README.md

 ###Render Method:

-Object.render(content, dataObj[, options, callback])
+Object.render(template, dataObj[, options, callback])

- * content - Can be either a String or a Buffer.
+ * template - Can be either a String or a Buffer.
  * dataObj - Any javascript Object or Array.
  * options - Local options obejct.
 Default = { prefix: "object" }
  * callback - A callback function.